GSA/fpki-guides/pages/ms_constraint_test_procedures.md

 PublicKeyAlgorithm = 1.2.840.113549.1.1.1, "RSA"
 ```

-**NOTE - Depending on the phast of testing, Server Authentication will be represented in different ways.
+**NOTE - Depending on the phase of testing, Server Authentication will be represented in different ways.
 Server Auth Disallow will include DisallowEKU = 1.3.6.1.5.5.7.3.1, "Server Authentication" after the list of EKUs.
 No CTL testing will have no entry for Federal Common Policy.**

    2h.
 If the CTL does not have one of the above changes, start over or contact fpki@gsa.gov.